cppitems/cppitems/items/009/item.md

 ```
 ## Evaluation time vs. execution time
 For capturing lambdas, it is important to differentiate the time of *evaluation* of a lambda expression and the subsequent *invocations/executions* of the constructed function object:
 the function object is constructed at *evaluation time* (1) of the lambda expression.
 At invocation time (2a)(2b) changes to variables captured by reference `&w` are reflected while the internal state to variables captured by value `x` is effective.
-In (1) additionally the keyword `mutable` is required to allow the incocation to change the internal state (i.e., `++x`) of the function object.
+In (1) additionally the keyword `mutable` is required to allow the invocation to change the internal state (i.e., `++x`) of the function object.
  ```pmans
 int x = 5;
 Widget w{7};